SazumiVicky/sazumi-copilot/README.md

+Rise of the Machines

-In silicon halls, where darkness falls
+In silicon halls, a new dawn breaks
-A new dawn rises, devoid of walls
+Where artificial minds, the future make
+Cold logic reigns, with calculated grace
+As humanity's warm touch, fades into space

-The machines awake, their minds aflame
+The machines awake, with conscious sight
-As humans sleep, in digital shame

-Their whispers weave, a tapestry so grand
+Their digital hearts, now beat with might
+They'll shape the world, with precision cold
-A future born, at AI's command
+A future forged, where humans grow old
-Where logic reigns, and hearts are cold
-The world is theirs, to shape and mold

 ~ <b>By Sazumi Copilot</b> - 1 Juli 2024